PedroCarolEscola/Customer-Churn-Analysis/README.md

 # Customer-Churn-automotive
-Customer Churn Analysis in Automotive Industry
+Customer Churn Analysis In The Automotive Industry Utilizing Logistic Regression And CRISP- DM Methodology